m-a-r-c-e-l-i-n-o/UniStack/README.md

 ##### 3) Wait for instructions
 On the terminal you should see "`@@@@@@@@@@@@: Open browser to: http://localhost:8080`" at some point.
 That's the indication that the server is ready and you may open the browser.
-Once the browser is open, you should see the HTML rendered right away, but open the console and wait for a "`Local components are now synced with server rendered components.`" and a "`Socket connected!`" message to appear before manipulating files.
+Once the browser is open, you should see the HTML rendered right away, but open the dev tools and ensure that the debugger is on by running the following command `localStorage.debug = 'unistack:*'` in the console.
+You will also need to wait for a "`Local components are now synced with server rendered components.`" message, as well as a socket-connected debugger message to appear before manipulating files.
-The redux and react dev tools are available by default, feel free to install those extensions.
+The redux dev tools is available by default, so feel free to install that extension.
+(While you are at it, take a look at the react dev tools extension!)
 ##### 4) Modify files
 JS hot reloading is avaliable to any files in the "src" directory.
 Perhaps the "routes.js" file might be a good place to start.
 CSS hot reloading is avaliable to any files in the "dist/css" folder.